euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 Autoregressive Model of the Speed
 ---------------------------------

-Withing the ARMA family, we restrict ourselves to the autoregressive (AR) processes because we need a Markovian model.
-Equation of an AR(p) model for the speed is:
+Within the ARMA family, we restrict ourselves to the autoregressive (AR) processes because we need a Markovian model.
+The equation of an AR(p) model for the speed is:

 .. math::